 - Reduced blood flow: Narrow-nosed saddles can compress key arteries, restricting circulation by as much as 80% in some cases.

-- Nerve pain: Prolonged pressure can damage the pudendal nerve, which can result in chronic numbness or pain-impacting both men and women.
+- Nerve pain: Prolonged pressure can damage the pudendal nerve, leading to chronic numbness or pain—affecting both men and women.

 - Poor weight support: Saddles that don’t fit transfer weight to soft tissue instead of your sit bones, causing bruising and ongoing discomfort.